a0x8o/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_NumInteriorRing(Geometry) -> bigint

     Returns the cardinality of the collection of interior rings of a polygon.

+.. function:: geometry_invalid_reason(Geometry) -> varchar

+    Returns the reason for why the input geometry is not valid.
+    Returns null if the input is valid.

+.. function:: great_circle_distance(latitude1, longitude1, latitude2, longitude2) -> double

+    Returns the great-circle distance between two points on Earth's surface in kilometers.

 Bing Tiles
 ----------